pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 - `PAW_files`: The starting results files produced by the PAW pipeline.
 The folder has a README file with more details.

 - `Notebooks`: Jupyter notebook files that perform quality control checks and perform various statistical testing.
 There are JSON files (the actual notebooks) and static HTML versions of the notebooks.
+The folder has a README file with more details.

 - `Spreadsheets`: The final results files combining proteomics information, quantitative information, normalization and statistical testing result columns, and some UniProt protein annotation information.
+The folder has a README file with more details.

 ---